JairoPJM/text-editor-19/README.md

 - [License](#license)

 ## Installation
-You can use the website with this link  dw
+You can use the website with this link

 ## Usage 💡
 ![Capture2](https://user-images.githubusercontent.com/111899130/231069542-8ee4f37c-da00-4584-8189-417ecafa5336.PNG)